pradoui/tp_charts/README.md

 - ✨ **Smooth Animations**: Beautiful entrance animations with customizable duration and curves
 - 🖱️ **Interactive**: Hover effects with tooltips showing data values
 - 📱 **Responsive**: Adapts to different screen sizes and orientations
+- 📅 **DateTime Support**: Automatic filtering by date periods (Today, This Week, This Year, All Period)
-- 🎛️ **Filter Buttons**: Optional filter buttons for data selection
+- 🎛️ **Filter Buttons**: Built-in filter buttons for easy data selection
 - 🌐 **Cross-platform**: Works on all Flutter platforms

 ## Installation